JustThatRandomCoder/study-app/README.md

 ## 🎯 How to Use

+### Language Switcher

+- Switch between **English** and **German** UI anytime
+- Language switcher appears in the top-right corner of all pages
+- Your language preference is automatically saved

 ### Creating an Exam

 1. Click **"Create New Exam"** on the home page
-2. Upload a PDF file containing your study material
+2. Upload a PDF file containing your study material (supports both text-based and scanned/handwritten PDFs)
+3. Configure the exam:
+   - Enter an exam name
-3. Configure the exam (name and number of questions)
+   - Choose the number of questions (5-20)
+   - Select the document language for OCR (important for handwritten/scanned PDFs)
-4. Wait while the app generates questions
+4. Wait while the app processes your PDF and generates questions
+   - For scanned/handwritten PDFs, OCR processing may take 1-2 minutes per page
 5. Your exam is ready!

 ### Taking an Exam